pietroottana/finance-portfolio/capm-analysis/README.md

-# CAPM Analysis
+# CAPM Analysis on Selected Stocks
-Project to estimate beta and alpha using historical data.
+Estimate alpha and beta of one or more stocks compared to the benchmark, verify statistical significance and discuss results